William M. London

-William M. London is an American professor of public health and a consumer advocate.
+William Matthew London is an American professor of public health and a consumer advocate.
 He is the editor of the Quackwatch network's weekly electronic newsletter Consumer Health Digest and has written for both professional and general audiences.
 Health fraud figures prominently among his writing and research interests.

 Academic career

+Prior to his pursuit of higher education, London was an alumnus of Hillcrest High School (Queens), and graduated in the class of 1975 along with Fran Drescher and Ray Romano.

-Attending the University at Buffalo, London holds undergraduate degrees in biological sciences and in geography, an Ed.M. in educational psychology and an Ed.D. in health education.
+Attending the University at Buffalo SUNY, London holds undergraduate degrees in biological sciences and in geography; both an Ed.M. in educational psychology and an Ed.M in Health Education and an Ed.D. in health education.
 He also obtained a M.P.H. from Loma Linda University.

 He taught at a variety of universities (Kent State, Saint Elizabeth, Charles Drew), before landing at California State University, Los Angeles for the 2006–2007 school year, in the health science program.
 While at Charles Drew, he established the university's Master of Public Health in Urban Public Health, which aims at training public health professionals in disease prevention and health promotion "for culturally diverse and medically underserved urban communities".

-He is a founding member of the board of associate editors of the journal Health Behavior and Policy Review, a section editor of the Californian Journal of Health Promotion, and a member of the Review Board of the American Journal of Health Behavior.
+He is a section editor of the Californian Journal of Health Promotion, and a member of the Review Board of the American Journal of Health Behavior.
 He is a former senior editor for the journal Focus on Alternative and Complementary Therapies and a former contributing editor for The Scientific Review of Alternative Medicine and Aberrant Medical Practices.

 While living in Ohio, he planned and delivered training programs in drug abuse prevention for school personnel, for a period of four years.
 Arguing that the American Government's "war on drugs" during the 1990s has more to do with a moral panic than with public health, London has publicly called for an end to the strong emphasis law enforcement agencies have placed on the prohibition of drugs during that period.
 His interventions on drug policy include testimonies to legislative committees, notably the Subcommittee on Select Education and Civil Rights of the United States House Committee on Education and Labor in 1993.